Kiankinakomochi/ModularAssetSpawner/README.md

-# Modular Asset Spawner Readme
+# Modular Asset Spawner

 ## Overview

-This readme provides detailed information on the `ModularAssetSpawner` and `ModularAssetSpawnerEditor` scripts for Unity.
-These scripts facilitate the spawning and management of modular assets in a Unity scene, offering customization options for spawn direction, offsets, and pivot points.
+The ModularAssetSpawner script is a Unity component designed to spawn multiple instances of a modular asset prefab in various configurations and directions.
+It supports spawning in single or multiple dimensions and allows for custom offsets and pivot points for the spawned instances.

 ## Scripts